ministryofjustice/cloud-platform-git-xargs/README.md

 Flags:
-  -c, --command string        the command you'd like to execute i.e. touch file -m, --commit string         the commit message you'd like to make (default "perform command on repository") -h, --help                  help for run
+  -c, --command string        the command you'd like to execute i.e. touch file -m, --commit string         the commit message you'd like to make (default "perform command on repository") -f, --file string           path to file containing list of repositories to process.
+  -h, --help                  help for run
   -l, --loop-dir              if you wish to execute the command on every directory in repository.
-  -o, --organisation string   organisation of the repository i.e. ministryofjustice (default "ministryofjustice") -r, --repository string     a blob of the repository name i.e. cloud-platform-terraform (default "cloud-platform-environments")
-  -s, --skip-commit           whether or not you want to create a commit and PR.
+  -o, --organisation string   organisation of the repository i.e. ministryofjustice (default "ministryofjustice") -r, --repository string     a blob of the repository name i.e. cloud-platform-terraform -s, --skip-commit           whether or not you want to create a commit and PR.

 Global Flags:
       --config string   config file (default is $HOME/.cloud-platform-git-xargs.yaml)

 ```

 ## How to install it